headspace

 • Peer support from people with lived experience

-For referrals and more information about the Early Psychosis Program please use this referral form or contact us on Mobile: 0423 614 781 or Email: earlypsychosis@headspacesouthport.org.au
+For referrals and enquiries please use this referral form or contact the Early Psychosis team on 0423 614 781 or earlypsychosis@headspacesouthport.org.au

-headspace Community Engagement team work to promote headspace services to young people, parents/carers, schools and other key stakeholders.
-We are keen to collaborate with education providers, services and agencies based on the Gold Coast by offering presentations about headspace services, hosting stalls and partnering on activities/events/something cool!
-If you would like to work with our community team send us a request using one of these options: School/Uni/Tafe or Service/Community Group
+We undertake a range of activities to promote headspace services to young people, parents/carers, schools and other key stakeholders.
+We are keen to collaborate with education providers, services and agencies based on the Gold Coast by offering presentations about headspace services, hosting stalls and partnering on activities, events or something totally outside the box!
+If you would like us to get involved, send a request using one of these options: School/Uni/TAFE or Service/Community Group

-If you've got any questions about our services and programs please phone us on 07 5509 5900 or email reception@headspacesouthport.org.au for more information.
+If you've got any questions about our services and programs at headspace Southport please phone us on 07 5509 5900.

 Hours